LGoodDatePicker/LGoodDatePicker/README.md

 ## News:

 * [LGoodDatePicker 10.2.3](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released on May 8, 2017.
 This version fixes a MacOSX related bug, adds the Norwegian language translation, and adds the option to customize any used font or component color.
-This release was added to the [Release Section](https://github.com/LGoodDatePicker/LGoodDatePicker/releases).
+This release was added to the [Release Section](https://github.com/LGoodDatePicker/LGoodDatePicker/releases), [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22LGoodDatePicker%22), and [LGoodDatePicker Backports](https://github.com/LGoodDatePicker/LGoodDatePicker/releases/tag/Backports).

 * [LGoodDatePicker 8.2.0](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released on November 29, 2016.
 This version fixes a critical Linux related bug, adds the Bulgarian language translation, and adds to the optional visual customization capabilities.
 This release was added to the [Release Section](https://github.com/LGoodDatePicker/LGoodDatePicker/releases), [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22LGoodDatePicker%22), and [LGoodDatePicker Backports](https://github.com/LGoodDatePicker/LGoodDatePicker/releases/tag/Backports).